Skip to Content

 When visiting the Roman Colosseum with kids, watch them closely.
 The walkways in the Colosseum are quite narrow and are often filled with tour groups who are not paying much attention to where they are going.

-A visit to the Rome Colosseum with kids is an integral part of any family trip to Rome
+A visit to the Rome Colosseum with kids is an integral part of any family trip to Rome.

 Our visit to the Rome Colosseum with our kids was a big success.
 The beauty and importance of the Colosseum was lost on our kids, but it’s fair to say they were really impressed and had a fun visit here.

-Rome with Kids Tip: There is a free water bottle filling and cell phone charging station just outside the Colosseo Metro Station.
+There is a free water bottle filling and cell phone charging station just outside the Colosseo Metro Station.

 Our daughter did great walking from our Rome apartment to the Roman Colosseum.
-By the time we left the Colosseum, we had already walked 4.6 miles / 7.4km, so we decided to take a local Rome bus back to our apartment.
+By the time we left the Colosseum, we had already walked 4.6 miles / 7.4 km, so we decided to take a local Rome bus back to our apartment.

 The Rome public transit bus was VERY crowded, but was a nice treat after so much walking.
 From door-to-door, it took us about three hours to visit the Colosseum with our kids.